Richmond Road Master Plan

 Richmond Road carries a diverse mix of traffic from commuters to agricultural vehicles and tourists, along with cyclists.
 It also has a disappointing crash history with some 86 crashes reported, including 10 fatal or serious, between 2005 and 2015.

-Upgrading is planned over the next 3 years through to 2018-19, targeted at providing a safer, more consistent environment for all road users.
+Options for upgrading, targeted at providing a safer, more consistent environment for all road users, are currently in development.

 Changed speed limit to 80km/h on Richmond Road between Cambridge and Richmond from 28 February 2017